 - Estimated payments aren’t required for tax year 2021 but will be required for tax year 2022 and beyond.

+Beginning in 2022, New York City taxpayers can now opt-in to the NYC PTET.
 For a more detailed explanation of the PTET, we recommend reviewing the examples provided in New York Technical Memorandum TSB-M-21(C), (1)I.

 Plante Moran’s state and local tax specialists have experience with New York’s PTE, as well as the PTE regime in other states, and can assist businesses with determining the impact of a PTE.
 Please contact Plante Moran’s state and local tax team to see if your business can benefit from the New York PTET election.